-Feminenza Kenya was invited by Global Communities to facilitate a two week trauma counselling capacity building workshop for 60 beneficiaries of the USAID funded Kenya Tuna Uwezo programme from the informal settlements of Nairobi.
+Feminenza Kenya was invited by Global Communities to facilitate a two-week trauma counselling capacity building workshop for 60 beneficiaries of the USAID funded Kenya Tuna Uwezo programme from the informal settlements of Nairobi in 2015.
 Global Communities sponsored the training and mobilized local partner organizations to identify the 60 participants ranging from Non-governmental Organization networks, Community Based Organizations, Faith Based Organizations, Self-help Groups, Youth Organizations, District Peace Committees, Community Policing Initiatives, Residence Associations, Uwezo Fund, Youth Cohesion Champions and Individual Community Volunteers.
 Participants were from both Muslim and Christian faiths.

-Feminenza Kenya was invited by Global Communities to facilitate a one week trauma healing workshop for 30 beneficiaries of the PEPFAR/USAID funded DREAMS programme from the Kamukunji Sub-County of Nairobi City County.
+Feminenza Kenya was invited by Global Communities to facilitate a one-week trauma healing workshop for 30 beneficiaries of the PEPFAR/USAID funded DREAMS programme from the Kamukunji Sub-County of Nairobi City County in 2016.
 Global Communities sponsored the workshop, working in partnership with two local organizations – St. John’s Community Centre (SJCC) and the Kenya Girl Guide Association (KGGA) to identify the 30 Adolescent Girls and Young Women (AGYW) who could most benefit from this program, due to the severity of the traumatic experiences they had been through.
+Read the full report on the DREAMS programme.

 A 1-year UNSCR 1325, UN WOMEN/SIDA funded, ‘People2People’ initiative in the Rift Valley, after the 2008 Post Election Violence, trained 20 women leaders to become Forgiveness and Reconciliation Counsellors.
 It enabled women (i) to reach across party and tribal lines to secure peace and security; (ii) to play a decisive role in conflict mitigation; (iii) to grow the inner development to help individuals and groups re-humanize each other, foster empathy and mutual understanding, build trust and create healthy relationships, as a basis for long term reconciliation.
 The community impact was considerable, with 5000 confirmed beneficiaries and independently verifiable outcomes.
 The alumni substantially contribute to the cohesion and security of their communities.
 Read our report: Feminenza’s Forgiveness and Reconciliation Counsellor Training Pilot (2010-2011) in Kenya, report to UN WOMEN.